 Feedback plays a critical role when it comes to leading others.
-The most effective kind helps others grow.
-This kind of feedback can be directly linked to each employee’s performance goals and development path and pave the way for ongoing performance and development-focused conversations.
+The most effective kind helps people grow.
+This kind of feedback can be directly linked to each person’s performance goals and development path and paves the way for ongoing performance and development-focused conversations.

 But what kind of feedback really matters when it comes to supporting the growth and development of others?
 And what does it look like in practical terms?
-Start here, and take note of what happens:

-Do you want to recognize effort, celebrate accomplishment, address challenges or encourage and support an employee who may be struggling?
-Is this a brief acknowledgement, or a time for a more substantial conversation that invites employee reflection and discovery as they consider how they’re doing?
+Do you want to recognize effort, celebrate an accomplishment, address challenges or encourage and support a team member who may be struggling?
+Is this a brief acknowledgement, or a time for a more substantial conversation that invites each person’s reflection and discovery as they consider how they’re doing?

-- Time-Sensitive – When it comes to feedback, timing really matters.
-Focus on giving feedback in the moment and doing it on an ongoing basis, rather than saving it up for a later date or an annual performance conversation.
+When it comes to feedback, timing really matters.
+Focus on giving feedback in the moment and doing it on an ongoing basis rather than saving it up for a later date or an annual performance conversation.

-For example, when you say to an employee: ‘You did a great job summarizing the key issues and offering a fresh perspective on solutions’ you’ll be acknowledging their unique contribution and the difference they made, rather than offering a simple ‘great job.’
+For example, when you say to a team member: ‘You did a great job summarizing the key issues and offering a fresh perspective on solutions, ’ you’ll be acknowledging their unique contribution and the difference they made, rather than offering a simple ‘great job.’

-Test your approach with this question: Will you be giving your employees feedback they can use?
-Whether your purpose is to encourage, recognize or provide constructive feedback to support continued development and performance, make it specific and relevant to each employee and notice the difference it makes.
+Test your approach with this question: Will you be giving your people feedback they can use?
+Whether your purpose is to encourage, recognize or provide constructive feedback to support continued development and enhanced performance, make it specific and relevant to each person and notice the difference this kind of feedback makes.

 When it comes to leading and developing others, focusing on the work to be done is only part of the equation.
-Equally critical is the work of enabling and inspiring others to succeed and grow.
+Equally critical is the work of empowering and inspiring others to succeed and grow.